ZenGo-X/terra-multisend/multisender-client/README.md

 - Start by generating a new address.
   `./demo/client address`

   A new mnemonic will be created and saved in the file `./mnemonic` on the first run.

   This is the private key of the local wallet created

-- Preload the generated address with **real** LUNA required for sending failed transactions.
-Each failed transactions will burn some gas.
+- Preload the generated address with **testnet** LUNA required for sending transactions.
+Faucet is available [here](https://faucet.terra.money).
+Choose `Tequilla-0004` in the upper bar.

-- Send a failed transactions by specifying the destination address, amount and denom. (see example below)

-- Amounts are designated in u\<Token\> (milliToken).
-So 1000 uluna = 1000 \* 1e-6 luna = 0.001 luna.
-The amount in the command thus must be an integer.

-- Denom is one of `uluna`/`uusd`/`ukrw`

 ### Commands: